silinternational/terraform-modules/aws/ecs/service-only/README.md

+# Deprecation Notice

+This module is deprecated.
+Please use [terraform-aws-ecs-service](https://github.com/silinternational/terraform-aws-ecs-service) instead.
+See [Terraform Registry](https://registry.terraform.io/modules/silinternational/ecs-service/aws/latest) for more details.

 # aws/ecs/service-only - EC2 Container Service Service/Task
 This module is used to create an ECS service as well as task definition